About the Protect Water and Nature Ballot Initiative

-A wide coalition of organizations is also pursuing the Protect Water and Nature Initiative as a question on the November 2026 ballot.
+In coordination with our parallel legislative campaign, a wide coalition of organizations is also pursuing the Protect Water and Nature Ballot Initiative as a question on the November 2026 ballot.
 If lawmakers don’t act, we’re ready to bring this issue directly to voters through a 2026 ballot question.

-Our goals are simple: set aside revenue from the existing state sales tax on sporting goods to raise $100 million every year for protecting and conserving water and nature—without raising taxes.
-It’s time to invest in our future—clean water, healthy forests, more trails and parks, and access to the outdoors and nature for everyone.
+Our goals are simple: dedicate funds from the existing state sales tax on sporting goods to raise $100 million every year for protecting and conserving water and nature — without raising taxes.
+It’s time to protect the places we love — clean water, healthy forests, more trails and parks, and access to the outdoors and nature for everyone in Massachusetts.

 The growing group of organizations supporting the Protect Water and Nature Initiative include the following.
 Members of the ballot steering committee are marked with an asterisk *